Frequently Asked Questions (FAQ)

 Q. How do I sign up?

-Call the Board of Elections at 585 753-1550 or complete the attached form.
+Call the Board of Elections at 585 753-1550 or complete the attached form(coming soon).
 We can answer additional questions and put you in touch with the Coordinator in your area who is actively recruiting Election Inspectors.

 Q. I have Medicare and my ex-employer provides a supplement.
 Do I need a Medigap policy?